 Shown on the planning scheme map as ESO3

-COASTAL SETTLEMENTS
+COASTAL SETTLEMENTS – NON RESIDENTIAL ZONES

 Statement of Environmental Significance

 South Gippsland contains some of Victoria’s most significant coastal areas.
 Wilsons Promontory, Corner Inlet, Waratah Bay, Shallow Inlet, Walkerville, Cape Liptrap, Venus Bay and Andersons Inlet are all important coastal areas.
 They are important for their environmental, economic, recreational, cultural, heritage values and rugged appeal.
 While obviously of immense interest, it is important that the coast is protected from inappropriate development and mismanagement of both coastal and inland areas.